zhenzhenxie/my-first-project/README.md

-# my-first-project
+# About my first project on GitHub.
-This is my first project on GitHub
+This is my first project on GitHub.
+This repository is meant to provide an example for forking a repository on GitHub.